-requisite: Permission of department
+Prerequisite: Permission of department

-Understanding Technological Society
+Understanding Technological Society 3 crs.
+3 hrs.

 This is a problem-centered and task-oriented course that integrates the humanities and the theories and practices of science and social sciences into the leading public issues of technological society.
 By emphasizing the close connections between science and technology, social institutions, and cultural values, students will learn how social institutions directly affect technological development and professional careers.
 The course also analyzes today's "global village," the changing relations between East and West and the Third World, and worldwide development and environmental issues.